Plan your dream trip to Zion with my tried and true Zion National Park Travel Tips and Tricks!

 Angels Landing

 If you are a thrill seeker and don’t mind a bit of a climb (Walter’s Wiggles), this is probably one of the most thrilling hikes you can imagine!
-Did I mention holding onto chains while walking along a narrow trail with thousand foot drop offs?

 This is the place to get the best views, both up and down the canyon… or just straight down!
+Just make sure to plan ahead and make a reservation.
+This is a very popular trail!

-Walters Wiggles on the way to Angel’s Landing.
+Walters Wiggles on the way to Angel’s Landing

 Chains for your walk out to Angel’s Landing – hold on!

-Angel’s Landing view looking up the canyon.
+Angel’s Landing view looking up the canyon

-View straight down to the park road and Virgin river from Angel’s Landing.
+View straight down to the park road and Virgin river from Angel’s Landing

-Angel’s Landing looking to the South and the park entrance.
+Angel’s Landing looking to the South and the park entrance

 Hidden Canyon

-If you like the description of Angels Landing, this is more of the same.
-A slot canyon at the top of the canyon, and so worth the climb!
 The trail head for Hidden Canyon is even at the same bus stop as Angel’s Landing.

 East Zion National Park